Key Takeaways

 - Lie on your back with your hands by your side.

-- In one movement, lift your legs so they face the ceiling and point your feet.
-Also, raise your hips and back such that your body rests on your shoulders.
+- In one movement, lift your legs to face the ceiling and point your feet.
+Also, raise your hips and back so your body rests on your shoulders.
 Support your back with your hands.

-- Move your elbows closer towards each other, and move your hands along your back, edging towards the shoulder blades.
+- Move your elbows closer together, and move your hands along your back, edging towards the shoulder blades.

 - Press your elbows down to the floor and your hands into the back to keep your legs and spine straight.
 Breathe deeply and try to stay in the posture for 30-60 seconds.

 - Ensure your weight is supported on your shoulders and upper arms, not your head and neck.
 Also, make sure that your neck is not pressed into the floor.
-The moment you feel any strain in the neck, lower your feet and snap out of the asana.
+When you feel any strain in the neck, lower your feet and snap out of the asana.

 - To come out of the posture, lower the knees to your forehead.
 Bring your hands to the floor, palms facing down.
 Slowly bring your spine down without lifting your head.
 Lower the legs to the floor.
 Relax for a minimum of 60 seconds.